 Will the manufacturer stand behind the warranty?

-Hunter backs its fans with a Lifetime Limited Motor Warranty, and backs that warranty with 130 years in the ceiling fan business.
-Since the motor is the only moving part in the ceiling fan this is a real statement of confidence in a company’s product.
-No other manufacturer has that kind of record to stand on.
-So you get the peace of mind of knowing you’ve got the best-backed warranty in the business!
+Most manufacturers only provide 1 year warranties against defects in the motor.
+All of the brands that are sold by The Henley Fan Company come with either a 10 year or lifetime warranty even if the manufacturer doesn’t provide it.
+For example Hunter backs its fans with a lifetime warranty on the motor, and they back that warranty with 130 years in the ceiling fan business.
+Since the motor is the only moving part in the ceiling fan this is a real statement of confidence in a company’s product and you get the peace of mind of knowing you’ve got the best-backed warranty in the business!

 What is covered by the fan warranty – how does the Hunter warranty compare?